 Optimization Level: Sets the

 Enable Powershell Wrapper (Windows only): Use a Powershell wrapper to spawn Julia.
-This is required in order to allow interrupts.
+This is required in order to allow interrupts for in-editor evaluation.

 Notifications: Enables popup notifications when the evaluation finishes.